aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/advanced-settings-and-optimization/generating-multiple-barcodes-single-image/_index.md

 }
 ```

-## Step 4: Create a Combined Image
+## Step 4: create a combined image

 Determine the maximum width and total height of the barcode images.
 Create a `BufferedImage` to combine individual barcode images into a single output image.